 In February, I had 36.5k pageviews, nearly 10k more than the previous month!

 The majority of my traffic came from Pinterest and Google.

 I run a real estate business, manage a household with three kids, and manage my blog and YouTube channel.

 I don’t have a lot of time to devote to social media promotion (particularly Pinterest).

-So I use Tailwind to schedule out pins every single time I publish a new post.
+My Pinterest strategy consists of manual pinning using strategies I learned in Pinteresting Strategies.
+I also use Tailwind to schedule out pins every single time I publish a new post.
 I create 3-5 unique pins for posts that are doing well, and I rinse and repeat.

 Several pins for my Extreme Frugal Living post have had thousands of visits and repins and are trending upwards (all without paying a dime for promoted pins).